Definition of Mixed-Use Building

 Save Space

-One of the big advantages of a mixed use development building is that it has a smaller footprint than if all of the components of the building were spread out in different areas.
+One of the big advantages of a mixed use development building is that it has a smaller footprint than if all of the components of the building were spread out in different spaces.

 It saves space!
-Saving space can be especially important in very dense areas, like big cities.
-Plus, it makes it easy for people to go to one location to fill all of their needs— for example, they may do their grocery shopping and go to their eye doctor appointment, all in one place!
-This is an example of horizontal mixed use developments.
+Saving space can be especially important in very dense areas, for example big cities like New York.
+Plus, it makes it easy for people to access one location to fill all of their needs— for example, they may do their grocery shopping, enjoy a public market and go to their eye doctor appointment, all in one place!
+This is an example of vertical development using one space or one structure with various types of services provided in tall buildings.

 Build Community